 31. Saguaro National Park, Arizona

-Saguaro National Park is a beautiful and unique place, located in the Sonoran Desert of southern Arizona.
+Saguaro National Park is a beautiful and unique place, located in the Sonoran Desert of southern Arizona near Tucson.
 The park is home to the largest cacti in the United States, the mighty saguaro.
-These massive plants can grow up to 50 feet tall and live for over 200 years.
+These massive plants can grow up to 50 feet tall and live for 150-175 years.
 In addition to its towering cacti, the park is also home to a variety of other desert plants and animals.

 Visitors can take advantage of the many hiking trails, viewing areas, and ranger-led programs available year-round.
-Whether you’re looking to escape the heat or simply enjoy the beauty of the desert, Saguaro National Park is a great place to visit.
+Saguaro National Park does get extremely hot in the summer, so it’s best to visit in fall, winter, or spring.

 32. Grand Canyon National Park, Arizona

 Grand Canyon National Park is one of the most popular tourist destinations in the United States.
-The park, which is located in Arizona, receives over four million visitors each year.
+The park, which is located in Arizona, receives four to six million visitors each year, and is one of the top three National Parks in the US.
 The Grand Canyon is also one of the Seven Wonders of the Natural World.

-The canyon, which is over a mile deep and ten miles wide, was formed over millions of years by the Colorado River.
+The canyon, which is over a mile deep and stretches 10-18 miles wide, was formed over millions of years by the Colorado River.
 Today, the Grand Canyon is a popular destination for hiking, camping, and rafting.
 Visitors can also take helicopter tours or ride the historic Grand Canyon Railway.

 Whether you’re looking for adventure or simply want to enjoy the scenic beauty of the canyon, Grand Canyon National Park is sure to exceed your expectations.